BrandonXu6106/obsidianpublish/content/posts/aigc/bias-bug.md

 What we can see from this is that there is a difference between objective and subjective problems.
 In the tumour and chihuahua examples, we were mostly comfortable with that decision being made because there is a clear ‘right’ or ‘wrong.’
 However, in the case of the hiring example and self-driving car example, the subjectivity makes it difficult.
 A lot of it has to do with what kind of environment we were raised in and how each of us sees the world.
 Everyone is born with some kind of bias, favouring certain ways of viewing the world.

 AI can do a lot of really great things such as helping doctors identify tumours or interpret the world for the deaf.
-But when used improperly, that subjectivity can propel some of the worst [[bias|biases]] we have as humans.
+But when used improperly, that subjectivity can propel some of the worst [[../../thoughts/bias.md|biases]] we have as humans.

 ## Garbage in, garbage out